 Strap Clamps For Hardwood Floors - Tips

 Strap clamps are predominantly used with glue together floating floor installations that don't fit snug before the glue has a chance to set.
 They have also become an invaluable tool with the growing number of lower quality products being sold today.
-Shown to the right is an illustration of a coiled strap clamp manufactured by Crain Tools.
+Shown to the right is an illustration of a coiled strap clamp manufactured by Crain Tools; one of the better ones that also includes Wilsonart.
 Areas as large as 18 feet across can be brought together for a tight fit with this ratcheting mechanism.